 Web scraping can look deceptively easy these days.
 There are numerous open-source libraries/frameworks, visual scraping tools, and data extraction tools that make it very easy to scrape data from a website.
 However, when you want to scrape websites at scale things start to get very tricky, very fast.
 Especially when it comes to price intelligence, where scale and quality matters a lot.

-In this series of articles, we will share with you the lessons we’ve learned scraping over 100 billion product pages since 2010, give you an in-depth look at the challenges you will face when extracting product data from e-commerce stores at scale, and share with you some of the best practices to address those challenges.
+In this series of articles, we will share with you the lessons we’ve learned about product intelligence and price intelligence while scraping over 100 billion product pages since 2010, give you an in-depth look at the challenges you will face when extracting product data from e-commerce stores at scale, and share with you some of the best practices to address those challenges.

 Unlike your standard web scraping application, scraping e-commerce product data at scale has a unique set of challenges that make web scraping vastly more difficult.